florianthalmann/florianthalmann.github.io/music.md

 image: /assets/img/projects/audio-dream2.jpg
 ---

-This page gathers some of my past and current musical projects.
-I am mainly interested in electronic, improvised, and experimental music, as well as jazz and popular music.
-I compose, produce, and record, and I perform regularly with computer and electronics, trumpet, Akai EWI, saxophones, and keyboards in various musical formations.
+This page features some of my past and current musical projects ranging from electronic, improvised, and experimental music, to jazz and popular music.
+I perform regularly with computer and electronics, trumpet, Akai EWI, saxophone, and keyboards in various musical formations, and also compose, produce, and record.
 <!--[->Performance](#performance)
 [->Improvisation](#improvisation)
 [->Production](#production)